If you’ve worked with me or followed my blog for some time, you’ve probably heard me talk about the muse—an archetype for our creative source.

 WHAT?
 A FREE online workshop by ZOOM conference call

-If you’ve been looking for the inspiration and a little push to get going on your book, or to reignite your writing, join me on the second for this empowering group call and writing session.
+If you’ve been looking for the inspiration and a little push to get going on your book, or to reignite your writing, join me on the second for this empowering group call and learn the “TENER Method” for creative flow.

 You can join by computer or phone, video or audio only.